 Can you get a medical cannabis card for chronic back pain in the UK?

-Chronic back pain is a common medical condition that affects up to 23% of adults globally at any one time, with more than 80% of adults here in the UK battling through it at some point in their life.
-For back pain to be classified as ‘chronic’, it has to be present for at least 12 weeks.
+Chronic back pain is a common medical condition that affects up to 23% of adults globally at any one time, with more than 80% of adults here in the UK battling through it at some point in their lives.
+With that in mind, it should come as no surprise that those dealing with chronic back are seeking alternative back pain treatment options, and medical cannabis may be a great addition to their arsenal of therapeutic options.

-That’s more than enough to do you in.
-Many sufferers find themselves turning to opioid-based painkillers for relief, or even considering surgery.
-But thanks to sweeping reforms in the UK, medical cannabis is now finally available as an alternative for chronic back pain.
+Patients suffering through chronic pain often find themselves being offered opioid-based painkillers for relief, or even considering surgery.
+But thanks to sweeping reforms in the UK, medical cannabis is now finally available as an alternative for those needing chronic back pain relief.

 In today's article, we will break down the full process of obtaining a medical cannabis card for chronic back pain in the UK.